 To avoid this mistake, you should create numerous ad sets and test them using A/B testing.
 This will tell you exactly what works well with your target audience and what doesn’t.
 You can test various elements like ad copy, image, ad titles etc. Use A/B testing to improve your ads and get the best out of them.

 7. Not Tracking Your Performance

 No matter how much effort you put into your ad campaigns, you can never really know how well they did unless you use analytics to measure their performance.
 For this, you can use the built-in analytics tools in the Ad Manager or use third-party analytics software.

 To take your performance analytics to the next level, you can also use unique tracking codes.
-You can generate these codes using a tool like UTM.io to track the performance of each individual ad.
+You can generate these codes using a tool like UTM.io or Campaign URL Builder to track the performance of each individual ad.